-3.2.1 System Sizing
+3.3 System Sizing

 The use of ASHPs in cold climates is growing rapidly, but system sizing and selection practices have not always kept up with the wide range of applications that are now available.
 System performance, comfort, and energy efficiency can be significantly impacted by poor sizing and system selection.
-The ASHP and connected ductwork must be properly sized for the application to meet the building heat load requirements, ensure occupant comfort and satisfaction, and optimize system performance and energy savings.
-Participating Contractors must review and use the NEEP Guide to Sizing and Selecting Air-Source Heat Pumps in Cold Climates17 to assist in sizing and selecting ccASHP equipment.
+The heat pump and connected ductwork (if applicable) must be properly sized for the application to meet the building heat load requirements, ensure occupant comfort and satisfaction, and optimize system performance and energy savings.
+Participating Contractors must review and use the NEEP Guide to Sizing and Selecting Air-Source Heat Pumps in Cold Climates to assist in sizing and selecting ccASHP equipment.